dreamsdk/codeblocks/README.md

 1. Follow the instructions for building a Release build (see above), if not already done.
 2. Go to the `.\packager` directory.
 3. From there, run the `mkpkg.cmd` file.
+4. All packages are now available in `.\packager\dist` directory.

+The next step is now outside of this repository: you have to copy all packages generated into the [Code::Blocks Patcher for DreamSDK repository](https://github.com/dreamsdk/codeblocks-patcher), in the following directory: `.\codeblocks-patcher\src\engine\embedded\packages\`.
+You may now build/rebuild the **Code::Blocks Patcher for DreamSDK** project starting from this point.

+**Et voilà!**

 ## FAQ